suhasinipallai/New-York-Bus-Schedule-Analysis/README.md

 Known Issues & Challenges: The main challenge will be to handle the missing data, manipulating data, correlate the features, visualize them and finding the delay time for a bus number NYCT-4855.

-S/w used - Python 3.0 Tools used - Pandas, Numpy Visualization Tools - Seaborn, Matplotlib
+S/w used - Python 3.0
+Libraries used - Pandas, Numpy
+Visualization Tools - Seaborn, Matplotlib